Audit Committee Charter

 • Financial markets experience.

 The Chair is authorised to appoint a Deputy Chair, who will act as chair when required.
-The Deputy Chair must be an external member.

 Individual responsibilities of Audit Committee members